robomechanics/MiniRHex/Assembly/readme.md

   * The mainboard’s micro-USB port should face out.
   * The mainboard will be towards the front of the robot.

+  Place nuts on top of the board so it doesn't interfere with MiniRHex's movement.
+It is not recommended to place the nut underneath the board.

+  For attatching the mainboard, place spacer in between the mainboard and the acrylic base, then the nut on top of the mainboard.

-7. Next, prepare the legs by using Plastidip (either dip or spray) and coating each of the six legs until high friction surface forms on each leg.
+7. Next, prepare the legs by using Plastidip (either dip or spray) and coating around 75% of each of the six legs until high friction surface forms on each leg.
   * Between each coat, let dry for at least one hour.
   * Make sure the dip is evenly coated around the leg.
   * Do not cover the through holes for the screws.

 8. Connect four of the six legs to edge shafts (shorter shafts).

+   Due to the nature of 3-D printing, you may need to file down your leg shafts in order for the legs to sit comfortably or drill out the holes in the legs.

+   Next, tap the leg shafts.
+(NEED MORE INFO HERE)

   * Align the leg through holes with the holes on the cut-out portion of the shaft.
+  * Ensure that the leg is flush and lays flat against the shaft.
   * Connection: M3 socket head x 10 mm
   * Ensure that there are two legs facing each direction as shown below

 9. Connect the other two legs to the mid shafts (longer shaft).

+   Similarly, you may need to first file and drill the leg shafts.

+   Again, tap the leg shafts before inserting screws.

   * Align the leg through holes with the holes on the cut-out portion of the shaft.
+  * Ensure that the leg is flush and lays flat against the shaft.
   * Connection: M3 socket head x 10 mm
   * For one of the two connections, be sure to switch the orientation of the leg as shown below.